postMessage API

 Brand the editor with a partner logo / accent color / banner.Hosted Sessions

-Receive the edited audio back at a callback URL.Hosted Sessions
+Receive the edited audio back at a server callback URL.Hosted Sessions

 AI pipeline / partner workflow with HITL refinement step.Hosted Sessions